HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Properties.md

 In the following example, after the mapping is done, the **data** property assigns value to the _Comp1lbl1_ and _Comp1Img1_ keys.
 This value is then assigned to the child widgets- _lbl1_ and _img1_ of the _segComp1_component.

-{% highlight voltMx %}/*In this example, segComp1 is the component with lbl1 and img1 as child widgets.
+{% highlight VoltMx %}/*In this example, segComp1 is the component with lbl1 and img1 as child widgets.
 Comp1lbl1, and Comp1Img1 are the keys.*/
 mySegment.widgetDataMap = {
  " template1": " template1",
  "segComp1.lbl1": "Comp1lbl1",